 It is a time to engage in devout worship and remembrance of Allah (SWT), glorifying him.
 Muslims should use this time to improve their spirituality and refrain from sinning with the aim of becoming a better Muslim and pleasing Allah (SWT).

-This year, depending on the moon, the month of Muharram is expected to start in the evening of Friday 29 July, with Ashura expected to fall on 8 or 9 August.
+This year, depending on the moon, the month of Muharram is expected to start in the evening of Tuesday 18th July, with Ashura expected to fall on 28th July.

 As mentioned, all deeds – both good and bad – have a greater weight during this month.
 This means any acts of generosity will incur additional benefits for you.
 You can reap the rewards of this sacred month and help someone in need by donating to Muslim Aid here.

 The Muslim Aid team hopes that Allah (SWT) makes the new Islamic year prosperous and productive for the Muslim community.